akaunting/docs/en/app-manual/accounting/credit-debit-notes.md

 ### Using credits

-If you set it to the Yes then the credit note's amount will be added to a customer account as credits after a credit note is marked as sent.
+If you set it to the Yes, then the credit note's amount will be added to a customer account as credits after a credit note is marked as sent.
 You can use them to fully or partially paid an invoice.

 ![Use credits modal](_images/credit-debit-notes-use-credits-modal.png)

 ### Making a refund

-In case you set the Credit Customer Account switch to the No you will be able to refund some amount to a customer.
-You can use any of available accounts and payment methods to do this.
+In case you set the Credit Customer Account switch to the No, you will be able to refund some amount to a customer.
+You can use any of the available accounts and payment methods to do this.

 ![Make refund modal](_images/credit-debit-notes-make-refund-modal.png)